-In terms of window treatments, honeycomb shades are the go-to option.
+In terms of window treatments, honeycomb or cellular shades are the go-to option.
 A wide range of options are available for any window.

 Honeycomb shades may be the ideal window treatment for your home, depending on your lifestyle, location, and personal taste.
 While this is true, the opposite is also true.

 You’re unsure about your own position.
 Consider the advantages and disadvantages of these cellular-styled hues.